-It’s obviously indecent to gloat about the misfortune of others — but, in the case of this year’s Oscars race, I have to confess that I couldn’t be happier that Netflix’s Emilia Pérez has flamed out on account of its controversial star whose problematic tweets have made her persona non grata on the awards circuit.
-Because that’s provided a vacuum that Anora, from director Sean Baker, looks set to fill.
-“After this weekend,” Fast Company predicts, “Anora is the new Best Picture front-runner.”
+It’s obviously indecent to gloat about the misfortune of others — but, in the case of this year’s Oscars race, I have to confess that I couldn’t be happier that Netflix’s erstwhile critical darling Emilia Pérez flamed out on account of its controversial star whose problematic tweets made her persona non grata on the awards circuit.
+Because that turn of events provided a vacuum that Anora, from director Sean Baker, was more than happy to fill — Baker’s indie gem having scooped up the biggest awards of the night (including Best Director, Best Picture, and Best Lead Actress).

-I finally got around to watching the movie over the weekend — super late, I know — and I get it now.
+I finally got around to watching the movie a couple of weekends ago — super late, I know — and was absolutely gobsmacked.
 Madison’s performance is nothing short of revelatory.
-And with the Oscars just around the corner, I’m not surprised at all that she’s at the forefront of the Best Actress conversation.
+So much so, that I’m not surprised at all that she shot to the forefront of the Best Actress conversation.

 Madison, previously known for her work in Better Things and Scream (2022), delivers a powerhouse performance as the titular Anora, a young woman navigating a turbulent and emotionally charged journey.
 Her character goes by Ani, and she’s a young sex worker in Brooklyn who seemingly hits the jackpot when Vanya, the hedonistic son of a Russian billionaire, falls for her and they marry.
 But when Vanya’s parents find out about the marriage, they dispatch their henchman to undo the union — which leads to a wild chase through the streets of New York.